-- 1. Certification completed by the grantee Board and management stating that the State financial assistance funds were received, used, or expended for the purpose intended; - 2.
-Schedule of Grantee Receipts and Expenditures accounting for all State financial assistance received, held, used, or expended funds; and a - 3.
+- 1. Certification completed by the grantee Board and management stating that the State financial assistance funds received or held was used for the purpose intended; - 2.
+Schedule of Grantee Receipts and Expenditures accounting for all State financial assistance received, held, used, or expended; and a - 3.
 Description of activities and accomplishments undertaken with those State funds.